All eyes are on whether the euro’s decline against the yen will continue

 - Japan/Bank of Japan Tankan Survey

-In the U.S. currency market yesterday, the U.S. dollar hit its lowest level during U.S. trading hours after the September Chicago PMI, released yesterday, came in at 40.6—below the market forecast of 43.2.The EUR/USD pair rose from 1.1712 to 1.1761, rebounding from the -2σ level of the hourly Bollinger Bands.
-On the 4-hour chart, the 200-SMA is acting as a support level, while on the daily chart, the pair is currently attempting to break above the 20-MA.
+In U.S. currency trading yesterday, the U.S. dollar hit its weakest level during U.S. trading hours after the Chicago Purchasing Managers’ Index (PMI) for September, released yesterday, came in at 40.6—below the market forecast of 43.2.The EUR/USD pair rose from 1.1712 to 1.1761, rebounding from the -2σ level of the hourly Bollinger Bands.
+On the 4-hour chart, the 200 SMA is acting as a support level, while on the daily chart, the pair is currently attempting to break above the 20 MA.

-European currencies fell against the yen after yesterday’s release of Germany’s September employment statistics showed that the number of unemployed rose to 14,000 from the market forecast of 7,000.The EUR/JPY pair fell from 174.420 to 173.400.
+European currencies fell against the yen after yesterday’s release of Germany’s September employment statistics showed that the number of unemployed rose to 14,000 from the market forecast of 7,000.The euro/yen pair fell from 174.420 to 173.400.
 A downtrend has emerged along the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the price is moving along the -2σ line of the Bollinger Bands, and on the daily chart, the price has broken below the 20-period MA line, which had previously served as support.
+On the 4-hour chart, the price is moving along the -2σ line of the Bollinger Bands, and on the daily chart, the price has broken below the 20-period MA line—which had previously served as support—with a real body candle.